redhat-developer/odo/website/docs/getting-started/quickstart.md

 ## Prerequisites

 * A [development Kubernetes](./cluster-setup/kubernetes.md) cluster with [Operator Lifecycle Manager](./cluster-setup/kubernetes#installing-the-operator-lifecycle-manager-olm) setup on it.
 * Install the [Crunchy Postgres Operator](https://operatorhub.io/operator/postgresql) on the cluster.
-Again, assuming you have admin privileges on the development Kubernetes cluster, you can install it using below command:
+Assuming you have admin privileges on the development Kubernetes cluster, you can install it using below command:
   ```shell
   kubectl create -f https://operatorhub.io/install/postgresql.yaml
   ```